How Is Bronchiectasis Treated?

 - Stay hydrated, drinking plenty of water to help prevent mucus build-up.

-- Be diligent about taking oral and inhaled medications and performing mucus clearance techniques daily.
+- Take your prescribed oral and inhaled medications as directed by your provider and perform mucus clearance techniques daily.

 Despite maintaining a healthy lifestyle, occasional flare-ups may occur.
 This often happens because of a new respiratory infection or overgrowth of bacteria.
-Symptoms such as increased mucus (sputum) production that is bloody or a different color, fever, fatigue, weight loss and worsening shortness of breath may be a sign you’re experiencing a flare-up.
-In these instances, you should contact your doctor immediately.
+Symptoms such as increased mucus (sputum) that is bloody or a different color, fever, fatigue, weight loss and worsening shortness of breath may be a sign you’re experiencing a flare-up.
+In these instances, you should contact your healthcare provider right away to discuss further treatment options.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.